Constipation can affect anyone at any time. It’s generally characterized by the following symptoms:

 If you’re still looking for more options to treat your constipation, stool softeners can be beneficial.
 They can decrease the pain and strain of bowel movements, and help alleviate some discomfort.

-Docusate (Colace) and MiraLAX (polyethylene glycol 3350) are two available options that do not require a prescription.
+Docusate ([Affiliate link:] Colace) and polyethylene glycol ([Affiliate link:] MiraLAX) are two available options that don’t require a prescription.
 Both work by increasing the fluid or fat in the stool and making it softer and easier to pass.

 Laxatives aren’t a long-term solution, but may provide temporary relief.
-Using them regularly can actually change the tone and feeling in the large intestine, says Sammarco.
+Using them regularly can actually change the tone and feeling in the large intestine.
 This can lead to dependency, meaning you start to need a laxative for every bowel movement.

 Talk with your doctor first if you think laxatives might benefit you.

-Getting into a routine can also help relieve bowel discomforts, says Sammarco.
+Getting into a routine can also help relieve bowel discomforts.
 Visit the bathroom 20 to 30 minutes after eating, for example, to take advantage of your body’s natural gastrocolic reflex.
 This reflex triggers your bowel to contract and can make it easier to pass a stool.

 If constipation is new for you, it’s time to tell your doctor.
 Only a medical professional can tell you if there’s something else going on.